 Modalities: Your physical therapist may use physical modalities such as heat, cold, ultrasound, or electrical stimulation to help reduce pain and inflammation.
-These can provide very short-term relief but are not the focus of a comprehensive treatment program.
+These can provide temporary pain relief and reduce the need for pain medications but are not the focus of a comprehensive treatment program.

-Manual Therapy: If needed, your therapist can use their hands to help relieve pain and restore normal function to the spine and surrounding tissues.
+Manual Therapy: If needed, your therapist can use their hands to provide temporary pain relief and restore normal function to the spine and surrounding tissues.
 This may include techniques such as myofascial release, trigger point dry needling, or joint mobilization/manipulation.

 Lifestyle: Your PT care provider can help you in setting up goals and building habits related to factors like diet, exercise, sleep, and stress management.
 These are all important factors in overall health, tissue healing, pain coping, and well-being!

-The following exercises are generally safe for most people with LBP.
-However, if you have any pain with these exercises, stop and speak with your physical therapist or physician before continuing.
-Starting an exercise program for back pain without a true understanding of your pain, aka DIY PT, can lead to risks like further injury and lost productivity.
+The following exercises are generally safe for most people with low back pain.
+However, if you have any pain, particularly radiating pain, with these exercises, stop and speak with your physical therapist or physician before continuing.
+Starting an exercise program for low back pain without a true understanding of your pain, aka DIY PT, can lead to risks like further injury and lost productivity.

 Yoga Poses to Boost Spine Flexibility